sandipchitale/webmvcfn/README.md

 Simple Spring Boot application to demonstrate WebMVC.fn to proxy requests to `https://postman-echo.com/` using rest template.

+If `resttemplate` profile is active uses `RestTemplate` to proxy requests to `https://postman-echo.com/`, else `RestClient` to proxy requests to `https://postman-echo.com/`.

+If `docker-compose` profile is active the starts and stops Docker container running Zipkin.

 ### Reference Documentation
 For further reference, please consider the following sections: